sajid-rgb/repair-house-server/README.md

-This is an awesome website.
-Name of this website is repair house. you can find many electronics repair services here. you can book any services at any time. for booking you need to add your credit card no. to pay service charge. there are 2 options in our web site one is for user another for admin.
-User can see their order list and order status any time.
-In admin section admin can add any service, delete and modify the services. admin can change the order status also.
-Admin can make another admin by adding an email.

 Live Site: https://repair-house-70c7c.web.app/

+Technology used:  React js, node js, express js, mongo db, css, bootstrap, stripe, firebase
+and heroku.

+Features:
+1)This is an online repair shop where user can easily buy any repair services.
+3) After order, user can complete payment method and use the services.
+User can see their order list and order status at any time.
+3) In admin panel admin can easily add any services, and also delete the service if he/she wants.
+Admin can see all order lists and change the order status.
+He/she can add another admin at any
+time.